 - 4 ounces tequila

-- 2 ounces cointreau
+- 2 ounces Cointreau

-Cut ½ a pineapple into cubes and then freeze.
+- Cut ½ a pineapple into cubes and then freeze.

-When you are ready to prepare your margaritas, pull pineapple cubes from freezer and allow to soften a little.
+- Once you're ready to prepare your margaritas, pull pineapple cubes from freezer and allow to soften a little.

-Squeeze 4 limes and strain juice.
+- Squeeze 4 limes and strain juice.

-Dissolve 2 tablespoons of sugar in lime juice.
+- Dissolve 2 tablespoons of sugar in lime juice.

-Place the pineapple cubes and mint in a blender in alternating layers.
+- Place the pineapple cubes and mint in a blender in alternating layers.

-Rub lime wedges over glass rims and dip in salt or sugar.
+- Rub lime wedges over glass rims and dip in salt or sugar.
 I recommend salt for alcoholic margaritas and sugar for the non-alcoholic option.

-Pour your margaritas into salted/sugared glasses.
+- Pour your margaritas into salted/sugared glasses.

-Garnish with a fresh mint leaf and serve.
+- Garnish with a fresh mint leaf and serve.